menriquez-IDM/GitHub-Copilot-Fundamentals-100/README.md

 The GitHub Copilot Fundamentals 100 Workshop is designed for developers who want to gain foundational knowledge and practical skills in using GitHub Copilot.

-## Please check out this [lab guide](https://experience.cloudlabs.ai/#/labguidepreview/b24dc63a-29e6-4a26-9f95-4737c8465a34) to follow-along and complete the self-paced labs.
-*_please note that this lab handout focuses on the use of a VM, rather than using a VM, you will be using your own GitHub account, GitHub Copilot license, and IDE as well as this GitHub repository_

 ## Syllabus

 ### Introduction to GitHub Copilot